vstinner/vstinner.github.io/content/perf_counter_nanoseconds.rst

 :slug: python37-perf-counter-nanoseconds
 :authors: Victor Stinner

-Since 2012, I am trying to convert all Python clocks to use internally nanoseconds.
+Since 2012, I have been trying to convert all Python clocks to use internally nanoseconds.
 The last clock which still used floating point internally was ``time.perf_counter()``.
 INADA Naoki's new importtime tool was an opportunity for me to have a new look on a tricky integer overflow issue.